 - Zion Community Food Pantry

 - Ionia ISD

 - Feeding America West Michigan

-If you need assistance finding food, paying household bills, accessing free childcare, or other essential services, dial United Way’s 2-1-1 to speak to someone who can help.
+If you need assistance finding food, paying household bills or medical expenses, accessing free childcare, or other essential services, dial United Way’s 2-1-1 to speak to someone who can help.

 The COVID-19 situation in the United States is evolving rapidly as more becomes known about the virus, how it is spread, and how it affects people.
 For the most accurate and timely information, visit the CDC’s website or monitor CDC social medial channels.
 This page is being kept up-to-date as regularly as possible with answers to the most common questions 211 receives.

 If you are looking for guidance about how to conduct business as a school administrator, non-profit or faith-based organization staff member, business owner, or event planner, the CDC has provided detailed information for different sectors.